Connect Challenge

 • The plan – how will this idea come to life?

-At both stages of judging (initial applications and the in-person Connect Challenge) ideas will be evaluated with the following rubric based on the core values of the IU College of Arts + Sciences.
+For intial applications and for finalists who compete in-person, ideas will be evaluated based on the core values of the IU College of Arts + Sciences.
+The following criteria is scored from 1-5.
+The final score is the sum of each.

 Finalists are expected to: